contact us

 Lauren O'Farrell (Honours Student)

-I will be in my final year at McGill University in the 2024-2025 academic year completing an Honours degree in Environment with a minor in Biology.
-This summer I will be working with the Iverson lab as a BURA fellow to support the lab's current projects and in preparation for my honors project.
+I am in my final year at McGill University completing an Honours degree in the Environment with a minor in Biology.
+This past summer worked with the Iverson lab as a BURA fellow to create standards of procedures and sofware guides for the new lab stereo microscopes.
 My broad interests lie in freshwater ecosystems, aquatic macroinvertebrates and anthropogenic impacts on the environment.
-My honours project, under the supervision of Dr. Iversen, will evaluate the effects of the Eurasian Milfoil (Myriophyllum spicatum) on the functional traits of macroinvertebrates in Lac Hertel at the Gault Nature Reserve
+My honours project, which I am currently working on under the supervision of Dr. Iversen, evaluates the effects of the Eurasian Milfoil (Myriophyllum spicatum) on the functional traits of macroinvertebrates in Lac Hertel at the Gault Nature Reserve.

 Melanie Giquel (Honours Student)